Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 As a teacher, you’ll encounter problem students from time to time.
 You interviewer understands that, which is why they’re not interested in whether you’ve had problem students, but how you’ve handled them.

-As an ESL teacher in a foreign country, it’s rarely your role to act as the disciplinarian.
+As an ESL teacher, it’s rarely your role to act as the disciplinarian.
 Native teachers often take care of that simply because they’re able to better communicate with the students or their parents.

 When answering this question, don’t focus on being punitive.
 Instead, talk about how every student has the potential to excel in English, how problem students aren’t being engaged properly and how devoting more time to helping them overcome their challenges motivates them to participate in the classroom and not be disruptive.